AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

                 gdp:800
                 ```

-    -   Pull incremental data
+    -   Pull incremental data at regular intervals
         -   Example 1: Pull incremental data.

-            **Note:** To pull incremental data, the following conditions must be met:
+            **Note:** You can pull incremental data only in the following case:

             -   The database table must have a unique primary key and a time field, such as the item\_id and update\_time fields.
             -   You must set the primary\_keys, refresh\_interval, and update\_time\_key parameters.